ARC Federal Co-Chair's J-1 Visa Waiver Policy

 1. Physician requests must be sponsored by a State within the Appalachian Region and will be considered by the Federal Co-Chair only upon written recommendation by the Governor, the ARC State Alternate or, at the State's option, a high-ranking state public health official.

-2. The physician must agree to provide primary medical care for at least forty (40) hours a week at a site in a Health Professional Shortage Area, as designated by the United States Public Health Service, within the legislatively defined Appalachian Regional Commission service area for a minimum of three years or longer, as a specific state policy may require.
+2. The physician must agree to practice primary medical care at least forty (40) hours a week at a site in a Health Professional Shortage Area, as designated by the Bureau of Health Workforce at Health Resources and Services Administration (HRSA), within the legislatively defined Appalachian Regional Commission service area for a minimum of three years or longer, as a specific state policy may require.
 Travel or on-call time may not be included in the 40 hours required by this paragraph.
-However, in appropriate cases the state may make exceptions to allow travel or on-call time for obstetricians.
+However, in appropriate cases the State may make exceptions to allow travel or on-call time for obstetricians.

-7. The facility or practice sponsoring the physician must agree to provide health services to individuals without discriminating against them because (a) they are uable to pay for those services or (b) payment for those health services will be made under Medicare and Medicaid.
+7. The facility or practice sponsoring the physician must agree to provide health services to individuals without discriminating against them because (a) they are unable to pay for those services or (b) payment for those health services will be made under Medicare and Medicaid.
 The sponsor may charge no more than the usual and customary rate prevailing in the HPSA in which services are provided.
 In addition, charges must be discounted on a sliding fee scale for persons at or below 200 percent of poverty.
-Persons with third-party insurance may be charged the full fee for service.
+Persons with third party insurance may be charged the full fee for service.
 A notice must be posted in a conspicuous location in the patient waiting area at the practice site notifying patients of the charges for service as required in this paragraph.
-Such notice must contain at least the information set forth in the sample notice.
-Sponsors seeking a placement in a special population HPSA must demonstrate their recent record of serving Medicare, Medicaid, and medically indigent patients, as well their continuing intentions to serve such individuals.
+Such notice must contain at least the information set forth in the sample notice, which is attached to this policy statement.
+Sponsors seeking a placement in a special population HPSA or for a specialty practice placement must demonstrate their recent record of serving Medicare, Medicaid and medically indigent patients as well as their continuing intentions to serve such individuals.

 8. The physician must sign and have notarized the Federal Co-Chair's "J-1 Visa Policy Affidavit and Agreement" prior to consideration by the Federal Co-Chair of the request and must comply with the terms and conditions set forth in that document.

-9. All requests approved initially by the Federal Co-Chair and approved subsequently by the United States Citizenship and Immigration Services of the United States Department of Homeland Security will be subject to review by ARC's inspector general for compliance with this policy statement and other applicable laws.
-An sponsor's failure to comply in good faith with this waiver policy will be considered in the evaluation of other applications involving the same sponsor.
+9. All requests approved initially by the Federal Co-Chair and approved subsequently by the United States Citizenship and Immigration Services of the United States Department of Homeland Security will be subject to review by ARC's Inspector General for compliance with this policy statement and other applicable laws.
+A sponsor's failure to comply in good faith with this waiver policy will be considered in the evaluation of other applications involving the same sponsor.

 10. All requests must include an administrative fee in the amount of $3,000.
 This fee is non-refundable.